Mainland Greece Road Trip - 16 Days

 Trade the ruins and mountains of Mystras for the coast this morning as you drive 1.5 hours south to Monemvasia.
 Connected to the mainland by Monemvasia Bridge, this medieval town was carved out of the rock on which it stands, rising up from the sea.
 Saunter along the cobblestone streets and see the dramatic sea views and architecture that will take you back to another era.
 Walk up to the upper town, where you'll be rewarded with a bird's-eye view of the town and southeastern Peloponnese, then visit the well-preserved 12th-century Hagia Sophia Holy Orthodox Church.

 Step inside to see the colorful frescoes, Intricate iconography, and religious artifacts before returning to the coast to see Monemvasia Lighthouse, perched on a massive rock.
 Look out at the glittering sea and nearby cannons that were once used to defend the town from pirates.
-In the evening, dine on a terrace overlooking Gefyra (the lower town) and Byzantine Castle of Aghia Paraskevi, complementing the views with local Malvasia wine.
-Linger into the evening for after-dinner cocktails in one of the town's stylish, yet cozy, bars.
+In the evening, dine on a terrace overlooking Gefyra (the lower town) and the Byzantine Castle of Aghia Paraskevi, complementing the views with local Malvasia wine.
+Linger into the evening for after-dinner cocktails in one of the town's stylish yet cozy bars.

 Day 10: Drive to Areopoli, Explore the Mani Peninsula's Charming Villages

-After just one night in Monemvasia, it's time to jump back in the car and drive 1.5 hours to Areopoli on the west coast of the Mani Peninsula.
+After just one night in Monemvasia, it's time to jump back in the car and drive 1.5 hours to Areopoli on the west coast of the Mani peninsula.
 Don't stop in the city just yet.
-Instead, keep driving through the restored town to the surrounding villages, expanding into the prefectures of Lakonia and Messinia.
+Instead, keep driving through the restored town to the surrounding villages, expanding into the prefectures of Lakonia and Messenia.
 These villages boast stone tower houses, rocky sea cliffs, and town streets waiting to be wandered.
 Drive to Oitylo, the previous capital of Mani and once a popular pirate target.
 Then, continue to Limeni, a picturesque fishing village where the traditional houses run to the edge of rocks above the sea.

 Stop in one of the seafood tavernas for the catch of the day and visit the tower house of the Mavromichalis family, who played a significant role in the Greek War of Independence.
 Return to Aeropoli to settle into your hotel and wander the narrow cobblestone streets of the town named after Ares, the god of war.
 Visit the main square to see the statue of Petrobay Mavromichalis, then venture into the stone alleyways to see the tower houses, churches, shops, and tavernas.
 Keep an eye out for the Towers of Mani, built in the late 13th century.

 Pack some snacks, as today's drive north to Pylos, a charming town on the shores of Navarino Bay, is three hours.
-Stop 20 minutes outside of town at the Palace of Nestor, one of the best-preserved Mycenean sites of its time.
+Stop 20 minutes outside of town at the Palace of Nestor, one of the best-preserved Mycenaean sites of its time.
 Explore the primary structure of the palace complex and the late Helladic settlement, which still has remnants of its fortified walls.
 After discovering the expansive grounds, complete the drive to your hotel, where you can refresh after the long road trip.
 The rest of the day is yours to spend as you wish, so if you just want to relax, head to the crescent-shaped Voidokilia Beach.

-Lay on the golden sands to soak up the sun or go for a refreshing swim in the crystal-clear waters.
+Lay on the golden sands to soak up the sun, or go for a refreshing swim in the crystal-clear waters.
 Those who want to explore the area can hike up to the Old Navarino Fortress, where you can enjoy panoramic views of the pristine beach and turquoise bay.
 Wander through the fortress, built in the 13th century by the Franks, to see the stone walls, towers, and arched passageways.
 In the evening, sit down for dinner at one of the al fresco cafés or tavernas in Plateia Square.
-Sample local specialties, like ladenia, a savory pastry similar to pizza, topped with tomatoes, onions, and herbs.
+Sample local specialties, like ladenia (a savory pastry similar to pizza, topped with tomatoes, onions, and herbs).

 Day 12: Drive to Nafpaktos via the Olympia Archaeological Site

 Drive two hours north up the coast this morning to the site of the first Olympic Games at the Archaeological Site of Olympia.
-There's plenty to cover, as it's one of the largest archaeologcail sites in the country, surrounded by wild olives and plane trees.
-Your comprehensive guided tour will take you under grand temple columns, past the Sanctuary of Olympian Zeus, and through the onsite museum.
+There's plenty to cover, as it's one of the largest archaeological sites in the country, surrounded by wild olives and plane trees.
+Your comprehensive guided tour will take you under grand temple columns, past the Sanctuary of Olympian Zeus, and through the on-site museum.
 There will also be free time after the tour to explore the site on your own.
 Scope out the treasuries, sacrificial altars, and stadium once used by the ancient world's best athletes.

 The natural landscape surrounding the site is also full of opportunities for a day hike if you'd like to put your muscles to use.
 Once you've completed your explorations, continue the drive north over the Rio-Antirrio Bridge, crossing over the Gulf of Corinth, one of the world's longest multi-span cable-stayed bridges.
 After two hours of driving, you'll arrive in Nafpaktos, a charming town nestled on the north shore of the gulf.
 Spend your evening wandering down the waterfront promenade lined with tavernas and restaurants offering panoramic views of the water to find somewhere for dinner.